ATHIFAHS/BI-Analyst-Project-1/README.md

 ### City Comparison
 - 90% sales are centered in USA, followed by UK, spread across 361 cities.
-- Washington is the city that has the highest sales among other cities from 2020 to 2021.
-Top-selling products in this city were eBooks and robots, but the products with the highest sales are robots and drones.
-This indicates that this city has an interest in digital products and technology at the same time.
+- Washington has the greatest sales among all cities from 2020 to 2021.
+In this city, eBooks and robots were the best-selling products, but the products with the highest sales are robots and drones.
+This suggests that the city is interested in both digital products and technology.
-- In 2020, Washington became the city with the highest number of orders, but then in 2021 it ranked second; first place was Houston, with a slight difference.
+- Washington became the city with the most orders in 2020, but it dropped to second position in 2021; Houston took top place, with a little difference.
+- Houston's best-selling products include e-books and drone equipment.
+So, even though the number of orders increased in this city, the income did not exceed that of Washington because robots, the most expensive product, became the least-sold product.
+This similarly holds relevant in other cities.

 ![image](https://github.com/user-attachments/assets/48eee747-90c3-4a7f-b6e0-31e61f407361)